![]() |

 <grovelling apology> The macro feature of SPF was incorrectly documented using parenthesis, these should have been braces ({}).</grovelling apology>

 Briefly, the design intent of the SPF resource record (RR) is to allow a receiving MTA (Message Transfer Agent) to interrogate the Name Server (DNS) of the domain which appears in the email (the sender) and determine if the originating IP of the mail (the source) is authorized to send mail for the sender's domain.
-The mail sender is required to publish an SPF RR (documented here) in the DNS zone file for their domain but this is transparent to the sending MTA.
+The mail sender is required to publish an SPF TXT RR (documented here) in the DNS zone file for their domain but this is transparent to the sending MTA.
+That is, the sending MTA does not use the sending domain's SPF RR(s) but the receiving domain's MTA will interrogate and use the sending domain's SPF RR(s).

-If a SPF (or TXT) RR exists and authorizes the source IP address the mail can be accepted by the MTA.
-If the SPF (or TXT) RR does not authorize the IP address the mail can be bounced - it did not originate from an authorized source for the sender's domain.
+If a SPF TXT RR exists and authorizes the source IP address the mail can be accepted by the MTA.
+If the SPF TXT RR does not authorize the IP address, the mail can be bounced - it did not originate from an authorized source for the sender's domain.

 We use the following terminology to try to simplify the descriptions below: